$385.00 Online

 Why Rose Training?

-Rose Training Australia as a premium provider of Celebrant training, is well suited to delivery of JP training in Queensland.
+As a premium provider of Celebrant training, we are well suited to the delivery of JP training in Queensland.
 Our testimonials are outstanding, and we do everything we can to ensure that you successfully reach your training goal.
-Rose Training brings you into their family where you will feel cared for and important.
+Rose Training brings you into our family where you will feel important and cared for.

 Why become a JP (Queensland)?